Highest UV levels are during summer

 In New Zealand, UV levels are highest during summer, but are also relatively high in spring and autumn.
 UV levels are higher in the north of the country.

 The tables below show the monthly mean and peak UV Index levels at solar noon, in five areas of New Zealand.
-The mean (average) UVI level includes cloud cover, while the peak (maximum) UV levels are cloud-free.
+The mean (average) UVI level includes cloud cover, while the peak (maximum) UV levels represent cloud-free conditions.
 UV Index levels of 3 or more require protection from the sun.

 Table 1: Mean UVI in New Zealand (averaged over one hour at solar noon)